 Want to find an effective mosquito-repelling technique;

-Then you are in the right place!
 Keep on reading to find out how to control mosquitoes in your garden.

-A few words about mosquitoes
+Facts about mosquitoes

 Even though it might seem that there are no mosquitoes in the UK, this is not the case.
 There are more than 30 species of mosquitoes native to Britain.
 Usually, you can notice them between April and September.

 It is good to note here that these blood-suckers are more likely for them to bite you at dusk and dawn.
 And what is more fascinating, Canadian researchers revealed that mosquitoes are more active during a full moon.
 Moreover, they are more attracted to a certain blood type.
-So, if you are a blood type 0, we have some news for you – you are most likely to get bitten.
+So, if you are a blood type 0, we have news for you – you will most likely get bitten.

 Uncleaned gutters can become a shelter for many unwanted pests.
 For example, leaves, twigs and other debris become perfect materials for the birds nests.
 Not speaking of a nearby food source, in the face of mosquitoes and other insects lurking in the leaves…